Did you know about the benefits to drinking red wine?

 There are more than a few, and they might surprise you.

 Wine has been an important part of drinking and eating culture for centuries, the oldest winery, in fact, dates back to c.
 4100BC in Armenia.
 The Greeks and Romans worshipped the gods of wine, Dionysus and Bacchus, and drinking wine has become a ritualistic part of many religions, including Judaism and Christianity.
-Today wine has been refined and adapted to produce a mix of tastes, from the light bodied and fruity tastes of a Pinot Noir to the full bodied and savoury tastes of a Malbec wine.
+Today wine has been refined and adapted to produce a mix of tastes, from the light bodied and fruity tastes of a Pinot Noir to the full bodied taste of of a Malbec wine.

 So why has wine grown to become one of the world’s most popular beverages, well perhaps it’s because of some of the health benefits to drinking red wine that come along with it.
 If you needed another reason to pour yourself a glass of wine, then here are a few healthy reasons.